FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

 The current members of the FOCUS Steering Committee are:

-### FOCUS Steering Committee Members

-The current members of the FOCUS Steering Committee are:

 | Member             | Representative     | Member term begins | Member term ends | Representative term begins | Representative term ends |
 | ------------------ | ------------------ | ------------------ | ---------------- | -------------------------- | ------------------------ |